jwerle/hyperdrive-cli/README.md

-  --start, -S    Range start offset when using ranged streams --end, -E      Range end offset when using ranged streams --length, -L   Range length when using ranged streams
+  --start, -S    Range start offset when using ranged streams --end, -E      Range end offset when using ranged streams --length, -L   Range length when using ranged streams --port, -p     Port to bind HTTP server to
+  --ram, -M      Store in random access memory
 ```

 ## API